 Room Set Up

 The game is linear like most escape rooms we come across, this is good as the story flowed well.
-The room consists of minial padlocks and maglock openings.
-The puzzles consisted of observational, mathmatical and logical with a little bit of morse code that we always struggle on.
+The room consists of minimal padlocks and maglock openings.
+The puzzles consisted of observational, mathematical and logical with a little bit of morse code that we always struggle on.

 Clues were given by our host via a telephone in the room.